The 8 Best Telematics Companies in 2025

 One of Samsara’s downsides is that it doesn’t offer installation support.
 For individual or smaller fleets that don’t have a designated team for this, it can hinder operations, as you have to know how to install a car tracker on your own.

 It’s also on the expensive side.
 While Samsara provides custom pricing packages, exemplary quotes we’ve received show most fleets will pay $27 to $33 per vehicle, per month for a Samsara system.
-If you’re looking for a cheaper option that offers free installation support, RAM with its quotes starting at less than $20 per vehicle, per month.
+If you’re looking for a cheaper option that offers free installation support, RAM with its quotes starting at less than $20 per vehicle, per month, may be right for you.

 screenshot of Samsara GPS tracking map